RemuTeam/Remu/README.md

 # Remu [![Build Status](https://travis-ci.org/RemuTeam/Remu.svg?branch=master)](https://travis-ci.org/RemuTeam/Remu) [![Coverage Status](https://coveralls.io/repos/github/RemuTeam/Remu/badge.svg?branch=master)](https://coveralls.io/github/RemuTeam/Remu?branch=master)
 Remu is a tool for controlling visual presentations for music performances.
-With Remu, you can create visual presentations and share them into other devices via WiFi network.
+With Remu, you can create visual presentations and share them with other devices via WiFi network, and then show through projectors to accompany musical performances.

+The aim of Remu is to make the administration of visuals in a musical performance easy.
+Remu works with a master/slave architecture, where a single device is configured to be a master that sends commands to slaves.
+With the master device, you can create the presentations to be shown, and then show multiple presentations simultaneously with several devices.

+Remu is a work in progress, and is licensed under MIT license.
+All contributing is appreciated!

 ## Installing